 Along with these sample questions, be sure to write down some of your own.
 For instance, you might want more information about recovery times so you can plan your work or activity schedule.
 You might also want to ask about clinical trials for which you may qualify.

 Keep in mind that doctors are not the only ones who can provide you with information.
 Other health care professionals, such as nurses and social workers, may have the answers to some of your questions.
-You can find more information about communicating with your health care team in our document Talking With Your Doctor.
+You can find more information about communicating with your health care team in Talking With Your Doctor.